 Significantly, these first people to concern themselves with the needs of children with disabilities represented three groups in the county; government, the public schools and the Rotary Clubs.
 For the years of the Society’s existence, these same three groups continued to provide most of the guidance, support and services for children with disabilities in McKean County.
 At this first historic meeting in July, it was decided to proceed with a county-wide society, and that membership in the society should be limited to Rotarians in McKean County.
 Accordingly, on August 14, 1929, the Society was officially founded.

-The new Society’s only tangible property consisted of a sheet of paper containing the names of 79 disabled children who needed help.
+The new Society’s only tangible property consisted of a sheet of paper containing the names of 79 children with disabilities who needed help.
 There was no money in the bank, no office help, no nurse- not even a desk, a file or a typewriter.
-Nevertheless, at its first meeting in 1930, the new Board of Directors voted to conduct a crippled children’s clinic sometime in the month of January.
+Nevertheless, at its first meeting in 1930, the new Board of Directors voted to conduct a children’s clinic sometime in the month of January.
 Dr. Arthur G. Davis, an orthopedic surgeon from Erie, was secured to conduct the clinic and perform the necessary surgery.
 Operations were on a very modest budget for the first year.
 Receipts (all from the Bradford and Kane Rotary Clubs) totaled $850.50, while expenditures were $774.17.
 Toward the latter part of 1930, it was realized that immediate attention must be given to raising funds.
 The Board of Directors invited the Port Allegany and Smethport Rotary Clubs to join in the movement and, at the same time, set up quotas for the areas outside of Bradford.

 The provincial idea that Rotarians only should be members of the new organization was soon abandoned, and other civic groups were invited to participate.
 Individual memberships at $1.00 or more per year were authorized in 1931 and this remained the principle way of raising operating funds.
 Although early efforts to raise money included raffles, entertainment and home talent shows, the basic membership campaign began to emerge as the primary way of funding the Society’s work.
-An additional source of income was developed in 1939, when memorial cards were sold, which in their first year netted almost 10% of the total budget.”
+An additional source of income was developed in 1939, when memorial cards were sold, which in their first year netted almost 10% of the total budget.